juniordiscart/ImpossibleOdds-TacticalCamera/README.md

 ### Gotcha's

 * The camera is designed to work on its own without interference on the rotation of the object from the outside, e.g. animations.
 * The `z`-value of the local Euler rotation angle is always set to 0 at the end of its `LateUpdate` phase.
-This is to prevent drift and keeps the camera straight.
+This is to prevent drift and keeps the camera straight up.
 * The operating range of the tilt angle in the `TacticalCameraSettings` objects can be no larger than [-90, 90] degrees, with 0 being level with the horizon.
 This range is defined to prevent flipping over.
 If you make a custom implementation through `ITacticalCameraSettings`, best is to keep this in mind.
 * This package includes the [Impossible Odds Coding Toolkit](https://www.impossible-odds.net/unity-toolkit/).
 Feel free to use it!